-- Carbon market demand is projected to grow 5-10 times in the next ten years and up to 30 times my 2050 (Liebreich Associates, 2021) - Tropical soils offer limited potential for carbon sequestration. - However, soils in Asia are highly depleted of soil carbon due to intensive cultivation practices. - Zero and reduced tillage systems can provide carbon capture opportunity.
+- Carbon market demand is projected to grow 5-10 times in the next ten years and up to 30 times my 2050 (Liebreich Associates, 2021) - Usually tropical soils offer limited potential for carbon sequestration. - However, soils in Asia are highly depleted of soil carbon due to intensive cultivation (1% to 0.3% in 70 years). - Zero and reduced tillage systems can provide carbon capture opportunity.